dbccccccc/TypstPad/README.md

 - The Docker image includes Nginx with required CORS headers for SharedArrayBuffer support
 - Default port is 80 inside the container, map it to any host port you prefer
-- The image is multi-platform (linux/amd64, linux/arm64)
+- Currently supports linux/amd64 platform

 ## 🛠️ Tech Stack